SGaulhiac/sylvaingaulhiac/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a postdoctal fellow in mathematics at [IMPAN](https://www.impan.pl/), in Warsaw, in the group of [Piotr Achinger](https://achinger.impan.pl/).
 I am funded by the ERC KAPIBARA.
 Previously I was a postdoc in University of Alberta, Edmonton.
 Before that I did my PhD under the supervision of [Antoine Ducros](https://webusers.imj-prg.fr/~antoine.ducros/) at Sorbonne Université.
+Here is my [CV] (uploads/CVSylvainEN.pdf).

 I am working in algebraic and arithmetic geometry.
 I am interested in Berkovich spaces, more generally in rigid-analytic geometry, as well as anabelian geometry in these spaces.
 I like fundamental groups, and I studied a lot the tempered fundamental group of a rigid analytic variety throught the prism of anabelian geometry.
 {style="text-align: justify;"}